2025 Best Visual & Performing Arts Schools in Maine

 If you aren't interested in a particular degree level and want to know which schools are the overall best at delivering an education for the visual & performing arts degrees they offer, see the list below.

-Every student pursuing a degree in visual & performing arts needs to take a look at Maine College of Art.
-Maine College of Art is a fairly small private not-for-profit college located in the small city of Portland.
+Every student who is interested in visual & performing arts has to take a look at Maine College of Art.
+Maine College of Art is a fairly small private not-for-profit college located in the city of Portland.

-Students who graduate with their degree from the visual & performing arts program state that they receive average early career income of $23,121.
+Students who graduate with their degree from the visual & performing arts program state that they receive average early career wages of $26,255.

-Every student who is interested in visual & performing arts needs to look into University of Southern Maine.
-Located in the city of Portland, University of Southern Maine is a public university with a moderately-sized student population.
+Every student pursuing a degree in visual & performing arts has to check out University of Southern Maine.
+Located in the small city of Portland, University of Southern Maine is a public university with a moderately-sized student population.

-Students who receive their degree from the visual & performing arts program make an average of $24,848 for their early career.
+Graduates who receive their degree from the visual & performing arts program make about $20,721 in their early career salary.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.